arunraja-hub/Metatstatic_AI/product_research/UserValidation&Roadmap.md

 ## Solution

 Our solution is to develop a computer vision detection application that can analyze an input image of a metastatic tissue and output whether tissue is malignant or not.
 That way we will be able to save the precious time the oncologist/pathologist spends on studying the suspected tissue.
-They will be able to know whether a given tissue is maligant or not immediately, thereby allowing them to make further decisions on the treatments to be admisistered to get rid of the cancer at the early stage.
+They will be able to know whether a given tissue is malignant or not immediately, thereby allowing them to make further decisions on the treatments to be administered to get rid of the cancer at the early stage.
 The following diagram gives a high-level overview of the machine learning process:
 ![ml pipeline](./unnamed2.jpg)

 ## Low Fidelity Mockups

-The following 3 screenshots are our low fidelity visualisations of our product.
+The following 3 screen shots are our low fidelity visualizations of our product.
 We showed this to the oncologist we interviewed.
 He was impressed by the simplicity of it.
-He mentioned that the functionalities visualised can be useful to pathologists.
-As of now, we are using hematoxylin and eosin stains for training the model such that it identfies metatstic tissue cells in them.
-He suggested that we try to generalise the model with other types of stained scans in the later stages of our product development.
-Also, he suggested that we talk to a pathologist to understand their specific needs they may require to ease the cancer detetction process even further.
+He mentioned that the functionalities visualized can be useful to pathologists.
+As of now, we are using hematoxylin and eosin stains for training the model such that it identifies metastatic tissue cells in them.
+He suggested that we try to generalize the model with other types of stained scans in the later stages of our product development.
+Also, he suggested that we talk to a pathologist to understand their specific needs they may require to ease the cancer detection process even further.

 ### Dashboard Page